Ravz153/cloud-computing/README.md

 # RedisDHT
-- This folder contains the implementation of Redis functionality like adding a new node, removeing a node, assigning hash slots, load balancing of hash slots, etc.
+- This folder contains the implementation of Redis functionality like adding a new node, removing a node, assigning hash slots, load balancing of hash slots, etc.

 - This folder also contains the launcher scripts to start redis nodes in different machine.